noman93/Demo-API_Newman/README.md

-# Dmoney_API Test in Postman And Generate Report Using Newman
+# Demo Digital Wallet  API Test in Postman And Generate Report Using Newman

 ## How to run this project
 - clone the project